wisdomchrisnwakaku-hash/daydream-movies/README.md

-# Daydream Stream App
+# Vox - Voice to Scene Generator

-A fun and user-friendly web application that lets you stream video from your webcam through the Daydream StreamDiffusion AI pipeline and view the transformed output in real-time.
+A fun and user-friendly web application that lets you stream video from your webcam through the Vox StreamDiffusion AI pipeline and view the transformed output in real-time.

 ## Features

-- 🎬 Create AI-powered video streams using the Daydream API
+- 🎬 Create AI-powered video streams using the Vox API
 - 📹 Capture video from your webcam using WebRTC
 - 🎥 View AI-transformed output using the Livepeer player
 - 🎛️ Real-time parameter adjustment for StreamDiffusion